jarviscanada/jarvis_data_eng_OwenLiu/README.md

   - Delivered data analytics report to the Jarvis LGS team via Jupyte Notebook and Github.
   - Provisioned a Jupyter Notebook instance using Docker.
-  - Used a docker network to connect the Jupyter Notebook Instance and a Postgresql Instance.
+  - Used a docker network to connect the Jupyter Notebook Instance and a PostgreSQL Instance.
-  - Loaded the .sql file in Jupyter notebook as a data frame with sqlalchemy, Postgresql connection, and Python Numpy.
+  - Loaded the .sql file in Jupyter notebook as a data frame with sqlalchemy, PostgreSQL connection, and Python Numpy.
   - Conducted Elementary Data Analysis (EDA) with Numpy operations.
   - Answered to eight business questions with Pandasql, Python NumPy, pandas, matplotlib and seaborn.
   - Presented insights inspired by the business answers with descriptive, predictive, and prescriptive analysis recommendations.